 Jonathan is a retired solicitor living in Sherborne.
 He has been involved in a number of charities over the years, and is currently a Director of the Almshouse Association.

 Roger carries out a lot of voluntary sector activity and runs the annual Sherborne International Film Festival.
 He was also instrumental in setting up the town’s first Literary Festival and is a Director of Artslink, a community arts organisation.
-Before joining the Board of Moviola, Roger spent some 10 years in the international travel and tourism industry, working as a Director for VisitBritain, before setting up his own consultancy Destination Experiences in 2007.
-Not surprisingly, Roger speaks a number of European languages and has lived in many countries around the world.
+Roger spent 10 years in the international travel and tourism industry, working as a Director for VisitBritain, before setting up his own consultancy Destination Experiences in 2007.

 Dr Brian Clay